 - A. Comparable services and benefits are services and benefits, including accommodations and auxiliary aids and services, which are: - 1.
 Provided or paid for in whole or in part by other Federal, State, or local public agencies, by health insurance, or by employee benefits; - 2.
+Available to the individual at the time needed to ensure the progress of the individual toward achieving the employment outcome in the IPE; and - 3.
 Commensurate with the services that the individual would otherwise receive from the vocational rehabilitation agency. - B. Comparable services and benefits do not include awards or scholarships based on merit. - C. Determination of comparable services and benefits is required unless: - 1.
 The determination would significantly interrupt or delay the progress of the individual toward achieving the employment outcome identified in the Individualized Plan for Employment; - 2.
 The determination would interrupt or delay the provision of services to any individual at extreme medical risk (extreme medical risk means the substantial increase of functional impairment or risk of death if medical services are not provided expeditiously) based on medical evidence provided by an appropriate qualified medical professional; or - 3.
 The determination would interrupt or delay the loss of an immediate job placement. - D. Eligible individuals are required to apply for and accept those comparable services and benefits to which they are entitled when the services are needed to assure progress toward the achievement of their vocational goal. - 1.
 ORS cannot utilize vocational rehabilitation funds for services subjected to Comparable Services and Benefit Review if the individual: - a.
 Refuses to apply for services or benefits for which he/she may be eligible (i.e. an individual seeking higher education must apply for the Pell Grant);